Automated Data Augmentations for Graph Classification: Experiments

 \subsection{Experiments on Graph Benchmark Datasets}

-\textbf{Data.} In addition to simple synthetic graph datasets, we further demonstrate the advantages of our GraphAug method on six widely used datasets from the TUDatasets benchmark \cite{Morris+2020}.
-They include three molecule datasets MUTAG, NCI109, NCI1, one bioinformatics dataset PROTEINS, and two social network datasets IMDB-BINARY and COLLAB.
-See detailed information about these datasets on the website\footnote{\url{https://chrsmrrs.github.io/datasets/docs/datasets/}} of TUDatasets.
+\textbf{Data.} We further demonstrate the advantages of our GraphAug method over previous graph augmentation methods on six widely used datasets from the TUDatasets benchmark \citep{Morris+2020}, including MUTAG, NCI109, NCI1, PROTEINS, IMDB-BINARY, and COLLAB.
+We also conduct experiments on the ogbg-molhiv dataset, which is a large molecular graph dataset from the OGB benchmark \citep{hu2020ogb}.
+See more information about datasets in Appendix~\ref{app:ben_exp}.

-\textbf{Setup.} The performance of our GraphAug method and other methods are evaluated over all six datasets by testing accuracy.
-For classification models, we use two GNN models, including GIN \cite{xu2018how} and GCN \cite{kipf2017semi}.
-The hyper-parameters of these two GNN models are separately tuned for each dataset.
-Since no official train/validation/test splits are provided for datasets, we use the 10-fold cross-validation scheme, where the splitting ratio is 80\%/10\%/10\% for train/validation/test.
-The averaged testing accuracy over three different 10-fold cross-validation runs are reported to compare different methods.
-See more information about hyper-parameter setting and experimental details in Appendix~\ref{app:exp}.

-\textbf{Baselines.} GraphAug is compared with the no augmentation baseline, and five graph augmentation baseline methods.
-They include three augmentation methods using uniform MaskNF, DropNode, and PerturbEdge transformations.
-Also, we compare GraphAug with DropEdge \cite{rong2020DropEdge}, which augments graphs by uniformly dropping edges from the graph, and a graph mixup method \cite{wang2021graph}.
-For fair comparison, we use the same hyper-parameter setting in training classification models for GraphAug and baseline methods.